Overview

 Getting started

-Once the plugin is installed and activated, you can navigate to plugin settings in two ways:
+Once the plugin is installed and activated, you can navigate to the plugin settings in two ways:

-- Dashboard > Plugins > Installed Plugins > Stripe Payment Gateway for WooCommerce > Settings.
+- From the WordPress dashboard, navigate to Plugins > Installed Plugins > Stripe Payment Plugin for WooCommerce > Settings.

 Stripe Overview

 Replicates a stripe dashboard view.
-Gives provision to manage orders, process partial/full refunds, and capture payments.
-Keep the option disabled, if you don’t want to have a stripe overview.
-Refer to know more on Stripe Overview.
+It gives provisions for managing orders, processing partial/full refunds, and capturing payments.
+Keep the option disabled if you don’t want a stripe overview.
+To learn more, refer to the following article: Enabling Stripe Dashboard Within WordPress.

 Capture Payments

-Payments can be captured later manually from the stripe dashboard or overview.
-Uncaptured payment will expire in 7 days.
-Learn more.
+Payments can be captured later manually from the Stripe dashboard or overview.
+Uncaptured payments expire in 7 days.

-- First of all, copy the webhook URL of your site from the webhooks section.
+- First, copy your site’s webhook URL from the webhooks section.

-List of webhook events that are compatible with the plugin are given below:
+A list of webhook events that are compatible with the plugin is given below:

 - charge.refund.updated